pabliqe/slugtenberg/README.md

 ## Database-Free

 Files and folders are the backbones of the slug system.
 Filenames are used to match internally views, media and data files into a page URL.

-Each time you create a new file in the [Slug Folder](#file--folder-basics), it will automatically attach any media or data file that shares the same folder and/or file name.
+Every new file and folder inside [Slug folder](#slug--views) will automatically attach media and data files sharing the same slug name.
+Allowing you to create pages by duplicating files and folders.

-↓ In this example you can see how _duplicating a folder_, generates new site content.

 <img alt="Animated image showing how duplicating a folder creates a new article" src="https://www.dropbox.com/s/3egsya7fpc6ym3v/folders.gif?raw=1" width="400">

-This way, you can create `index.json` or `index.yml` to handle data for your `index.liquid`.
-Also you can make global data by creating these files in your [Data Folder](#file--folder-basics) to be accessed from every page view.
+This way `index.json`, `index.yml`, `index/title.txt` will handle data for `index` slug view.
+Global data is handled by files in your [Data folder](#global-data-files) making it accessible from any slug or partial view.

-↓ Here you can see how _editing a text file_, updates the site content.

 <img alt="Animated image showing how editin a Text file would update article title" src="https://www.dropbox.com/s/pfwdevz0ywpcxz9/contents.gif?raw=1" width="400">

-## File & Folder Basics
+# Files & Folders Basics

-_Each folder serves a different purpose as stated below..._

-**▶︎ Data Folder**
+## Global Data Files

-Files here are used to create _global variables_ available in every _slug_ view.
+Files here are used to create global variables available in every slug or partial view.
-Datasheets are useful to import your data from software such as Excel, Numbers or Google Spreadsheets.
+Datasheets are useful to import your big amount of data from any spreadsheet editor.

 ```
 /data